Benoit, Wisconsin

 Benoit is an unincorporated community in the towns of Keystone and Mason, Bayfield County, Wisconsin, United States.
-It is along County Highway F. Benoit is 13 miles southwest of the city of Ashland.
-Nearby is the junction of U.S. Highway 2 and U.S. Highway 63.
+It is along County Highway F and located 13 miles southwest of the city of Ashland.
+Nearby is the junction of U.S. Highways 2 and 63.

 History

 The community was named for Antoine Benoit, a pioneer French settler.
 Other names before Benoit included Thirty Miles Siding, Peckville, Peck and Benoitville.